Didisimmons/Flybody-gym/README.md

 1. GitHub Pages

 This project was deployed using GitHub Pages.
-These are the actions taken to deploy this project
+These are the actions taken to deploy this project :

-    * Log in to GitHub and navigate to the repository to be deployed, which in our instance is located here.
+   * Log in to GitHub and navigate to the repository to be deployed, which in our instance is located [here](https://github.com/Didisimmons/Flybody-gym)

    * Click on one of the button options presented at the top of our repository, which is "Settings."

    * After you've clicked it, go down to the bottom of the website to the Github Pages section and click the link "Check it out here."

    * This opens the GitHub Pages tab.
 Select "Master" from the dropdown list under "source" and press "save."

    * Once the modifications are saved, the page will instantly refresh, displaying the link to the deployed site above the “source ” part on github pages.

    * Please keep in mind that clicking the link may alert the user that the page has not yet been deployed; however, this is not a problem; simply wait two minutes for it to refresh on the server and the site will be deployed.

 2. Forking The Github Repository

 By forking the GitHub repository, we create a clone of the original repository in our Github account.
 This allows us to make modifications to the files without affecting the original repository.

    * Please sign in to your GitHub account.

    * Locate the repository to be duplicated, in this case [FLYBODY](https://github.com/Didisimmons/Flybody-gym).

    * Locate and click the “Fork” button at the top of the FLYBODY repository page.

    * This creates a copy of the repository in our account, allowing us to make modifications.

 3. Making A Local Clone